accurat/react-dataviz/test-app/README.md

 # React Dataviz - Test App

-Run `yarn link react-dataviz` before using!
+Run `yarn start` from the root directory to start this testing application.